hrfess/elastic-wazuh/security/README.md

 Where we can specify if this is a first deployment, the hostname of the dashboard cluster and address email of the maintainer.

 ### First deployment
-Set FIRST_RUN to true if it is a first deployment.
+Set FIRST_RUN (in configs/nginx/.env) to true if it is a first deployment.
 The script shall user certbot utility to authenticate with letsencrypt and grab importantly the public and private ssl keys.
 The FQDN under CERTBOT_DOMAINS should resolve to the host where the cluster is running.

 ### SSL renewal